Additive C*-categories and K-theory: Weak Morita equivalences

 \begin{ex} Let $X$ be a very small set and consider the $C^{*}$-algebra $L^{\infty}(X)$ as an object of $\Ccat$.
 Then the morphism $L^{\infty}(X)\to L^{\infty}(X)^{\sharp}$ in $\Ccat$ is a Morita equivalence.
 If $X$ has more than one point, then it is not a weak Morita equivalence.
 In fact, let $Y$ be a proper non-empty subset of $X$.
 Then we can consider $D:=(L^{\infty}(X),\chi_{Y})$ as an object of $ L^{\infty}(X)^{\sharp}$, where $\chi_{Y}$ denotes the projection given by the multiplication by the characteristic function of $Y$.
 We consider the morphism $\id_{D}:D\to D$ in $ (L^{\infty}(X),\chi_{Y})$.
 It can not be approximated by morphisms which factorize over objects which are unitarily isomorphic to orthogonal sums of copies of the object $L^{\infty}(X)$.
 In fact, if $I$ is finite, but not empty, then there does not exist any isometry $\bigoplus_{i\in I} L^{\infty}(X)\to D$.

 The left-upper corner inclusion $\C\to K(\ell^{2})$ considered as a morphism in $\nCcat$ is the prototypical example of a weak Morita equivalence.
 In fact, $K(\ell^{2})$ is an ideal in the additive $C^{*}$-category $B(\ell^{2})$, and therefore by Remark \ref{weitjgowegrefgrewfr} the Condition \ref{ergiowergerfwrfwfref}.\ref{weiorgwegrewfwe} is equivalent to the condition that every element of $ K(\ell^{2})$ can be approximated by finite-dimensional operators.
+But $\C\to K(\ell^{2})$ is not a Morita equivalence since $K(\ell^{2})$ is not unital. \hB \end{ex}